bdickason/shots/README.md

 Fork the repository, follow the above steps for setting up a repo, and go!

+CSS files lives in [/app/sass](app/sass) and are compiled via the command `grunt`.
+I suggest running `grunt watch` while working, which will rebuild the css files any time you make a change.
+(Behind the scenes it's running `compass watch`)

 ## As a Developer

 Fork the repository, follow the above steps for setting up a repo, and go!